Bell AH-1Z Viper: United States

 Since the type's introduction, numerous upgrades have been investigated and integrated.
-During March 2022, it was announced that the AGM-179A Joint Air-to-Ground Missile (JAGM) has achieved initial operational capability upon the AH-1Z; this munition will replace both the Hellfire and Maverick missiles.
+In March 2022, the AGM-179A Joint Air-to-Ground Missile (JAGM) achieved initial operational capability upon the AH-1Z.
+This munition will replace the Hellfire and Maverick missiles.
 As of early 2022, work to install kits to facilitate a Link 16 datalink upon both the AH-1Z and UH-1Y was underway.

-During October 2020, the USMC announced the withdrawal of the last of its AH-1W Super Cobras; the type has been entirely replaced by AH-1Z Vipers.
-In USMC service, the AH-1Z forms a key element of the Aviation Combat Element (ACE), a task-orientated force of supporting the USMC throughout all phases of its expeditionary operations; key tasks in this capacity include offensive air support, anti-air warfare, assault support, and aerial reconnaissance.
-During the early 2020s, there were debates over cutting as much as one-third of the USMC's attack helicopter fleet in order to reallocate budget to other capabilities.
+In October 2020, the USMC withdrew of the last of its AH-1W Super Cobras.
+It has been entirely replaced by AH-1Z Vipers.
+In USMC service, the AH-1Z forms a key element of the Aviation Combat Element (ACE), a task-orientated force of supporting the USMC throughout all phases of its expeditionary operations.
+Key tasks in this capacity include offensive air support, anti-air warfare, assault support, and aerial reconnaissance.

+In the early 2020s, there were debates over cutting as much as one-third of the USMC's attack helicopter fleet in order to reallocate budget to other capabilities.
 In May 2021, even as deliveries continued, several USMC AH-1Zs went into long-term storage at the 309th Aerospace Maintenance and Regeneration Group (AMARG) in Arizona as part of a wider restructuring effort.